 The following two tabs change content below.

-Daniel is an Associate Professor in the Institute of the Environment and Sustainability at Western Michigan University.
+Daniel is an Associate Professor in the School of the Environment, Geography, and Sustainability at Western Michigan University.
 He is an editor for The Otter-La loutre and is part of the NiCHE executive.
-A transnational environmental historian who focuses on Canadian-American border waters and energy issues, particularly in the Great Lakes-St. Lawrence basin, Daniel is the author or co-editor of four books, including the recently-published "Fixing Niagara Falls: Environment, Energy, and Engineers at the World's Most Famous Waterfall."
-He has finished a book on the environmental and energy history of Canada-U.S. relations (forthcoming 2023) and is finishing another book on the environmental history of Lake Ontario.
-He is starting a new research project on Canada's international climate change policies.
+A transnational environmental historian who focuses on Canadian-American border waters and energy issues, particularly in the Great Lakes-St. Lawrence basin, Daniel is the author or co-editor of five books on topics such as the St. Lawrence Seaway, border waters, IJC, and Niagara Falls.
+His newest book, Natural Allies: Environment, Energy, and the History of US-Canada Relations, was published in summer 2023.
+His newest book, an environmental history of Lake Ontario, will be released in spring/summer 2024

 Website: https://danielmacfarlane.wordpress.com